steadramon/ESPGeiger/docs/hardware/espgeigerhw.md

 The high-voltage circuit is tested reliable for tubes requiring up to 400V operation.

-The following commonly available tubes are known to be compatible with the ESPGeiger-HW Geiger counter
+The following commonly available tubes are known to be compatible with the ESPGeigerHW Geiger counter

 | Tube Name | Length | Operating Voltage | Ratio | Notes |
 |---|---|---|---|---|